aurbac/workshop-containers-cdk-react-amplify/tutorials/deploy-frontend-with-s3-and-cloudfront.md

 npm install
 ```

 1.8\.
-Edit the file **src/environments/environment.prod.ts** and change the value **path** with to your load balancer DNS Name, use the editor included in Cloud9 environment.
+Edit the file **src/environments/environment.prod.ts** and change the value **path** with to your load balancer DNS Name and save the file, use the editor included in Cloud9 environment.

 ![Config ALB](../images/s3-config-alb.png)